Like all IF functions, AVERAGEIF will only calculate data within a spreadsheet if it meets specific criteria.

 For another example, let’s exclude patient 3 using the same process and the <> (not equal to) control.
 So, if we don’t want to include patient 3, we would have to use <>3

 You can see that the syntax remains pretty much the same but with a different operator.
 The operators allow the inclusion or exclusion of data from the calculations.

 AVERAGEIF Without an Average Range

-If you don’t provide an average_range for the AVERAGEIF function to work with, it will instead find the average of the criteria range.
+If you don’t provide an average_range for the AVERAGEIF function in Google Sheets to work with, it will instead find the average of the criteria range.

 This can also be a helpful calculation in some circumstances – just something to be aware of.

 AVERAGEIFS vs. AVERAGEIF

 Sometimes you may try to Google Sheets AVERAGE IF multiple ranges or AVERAGEIF Multiple Criteria.
 But this won’t work.
 To try that out, you’ll have to use the AVERAGEIFS Google Sheets function instead.